 Welcome to historic Rathert Stadium!
 You will be in awe when you walk into one of the most historic baseball stadiums in the Midwest, complete with plenty of modern updates, including a new bathroom.
 Rathert Stadium opened its doors in 1937 as part of United States President Franklin D. Roosevelt’s New Deal.
 Built with strength and character, the structure boasts beautiful limestone quarried from the local Junction City, Kansas region.
-With the help of city of Junction City, Rathert Stadium has been restored to its original luster and is now known as one of the finest ballparks in all of Kansas.
+With the help of city of Junction City, Rathert Stadium has been restored to its original luster and is now known as one of the finest and most historic ballparks in all of Kansas.

 Rathert has played host to many up and coming stars in its lifetime.
 The field has seen many players that went on to play in college, Minor League Baseball, and even the Major League Baseball.
 The Negro Leagues Baseball had many stars play at Rathert Stadium, including superstar John Jordan "Buck" O'Neil.